Strengthless/cuhk-ctf-2025-write-up/mixer.md

 This write-up is written by Kim from team 0x5F3759DF.

 ## Foreword
-As a modern hacker in 2025, we employed the very-sophiscated "prompt engineering" technique to solve this challenge in two-shot.
+As a modern hacker in 2025, we employ the very-sophisticated "prompt engineering" technique to solve this challenge in two shots.

 No inspecting, no debugging, no disassembling, no reverse engineering - all I have is a prompt.